 Meta Description Tag – A meta description is an HTML and XHTML element that describes your page to search engines.
 While the perceived (and real) importance of meta data has depreciated, the attribute still plays a significant role in SEO rankings.

-Meta Tag – To put it briefly, the meta tag is used by search engines to allow them to more accurately list your site in their indexes.
-The tag provides metadata about the HTML document and are typically used to specify page description, keywords, author of the document, last modified, and other metadata.
-The tag always goes inside the head element.
+Meta Tag – To put it briefly, the Meta Tag is used by search engines to allow them to more accurately list your site in their indexes.
+The Meta Tag provides metadata about the HTML document and are typically used to specify page Title, Description, Keywords, Author of the document, Last Modified, and other metadata.
+The Meta Tag always goes inside the Head element.

 Metadata – Web pages often include metadata in the form of meta tags.
 Description and keywords meta tags are commonly used to describe the Web page’s content.
 Most search engines use this data when adding pages to their search index.

 NoFollow Tag – An HTML tag that tells search engine crawlers that they should not follow a specific link or set of links on a web page.